danionita/ArgueSecure/README.md

 The preferred process to use the tool is as follows:
   1. Create New Risk and give it a name
   2. Create a New Risk under this Category, and provide a brief name/description of it
-  3. Each Risk starts with an Attacker argument, describing an attack path or refining the Risk. .Each argument consists of a Claim, supported by one or more assumptions.
-Use CTRL+SPACE to switch between Claims and Assumptions.
+  3. Each Risk starts with an Attacker argument, describing an attack path or refining the Risk.
+Each argument consists of a Claim, supported by one or more assumptions.
+Use CTRL+SPACE to switch between entering Claims and Assumptions.
-  4. Each Attacker argument may be countered by a Defender argument, describing a mitigation, reduction or transfer of the attack.
-In case the argument describes a Risk Transfer, the "Transfer" checkbox should be ticked.
+  4. Each Attacker argument may be countered by a Defender argument, describing a mitigation, reduction or transfer of the Risk.
   5. This back-and-forth rhetoric can continue until: o	The Attacker team is unable or unwilling to counter the last Defender argument.
 This means the Risk has been mitigated sufficiently for this Attacker. o	The Defender team is unable or unwilling to counter the last Attacker argument.
 This means the (residual) Risk has been accepted.
   6. If other Risks can be identified under this Cetegory, go back to step 2 and create a new Risk.
   7. I a new Risk Category can be identified, go back to step 1.
+  8. At any time during the assessment, Defender arguments can be marked as "Implemented" (if they describe existing risk countermeasures) and/or "Transfer" (if they descibe a risk transfer).

 ### Color codes ###
 - BLACK:  the color of all elements except Claims